Research, Reconnaissance & Geophsyics

 Initial exploration commenced with a survey of existing literature, examination of aerial photographs and satellite imagery alongside acquisition of geophysical data and geological maps of prospective regions.
 This research informed our understanding of the stratigraphic setting and structural architecture of the prospect, with previous data and lithium enrichment theories incorporated into the model.

-Using helicopters and exploration vehicles, British Lithium has collected a number of field samples with additional samples obtained from various museums and the British Geological Society.
+Using helicopters and exploration vehicles, British Lithium has collected a number of field samples with additional samples obtained from various museums and the British Geological Survey.
 The samples were logged and sent for chemical analysis.
-Topography data was compiled from regional LiDAR and complemented with targeted UAV Stereoautograph terrain modelling (Figure 1).
+Topography data was compiled from regional LiDAR and complemented with targeted UAV Stereoautograph terrain modelling (Figure 1).u

 British Lithium has collected a treasure trove of historical records, samples and historic mining data.
 We have been busy digitising this data to create a unique 3D perspective of the geology of Cornwall.
 This has been supplemented with on the ground field working and most recently, our phase one drilling program.